nkall/WikiTedium/README.md

-Gets a random Wiki article, formats it, and sends it off as a tweet three times an hour
+Gets a random Wiki article, formats it, and sends it off as a tweet two times an hour

 Usage: python3 wikitedium.py [--notweet|--manual]